cozmosisosis/self/README.md

 # Welcome!!!
-# My name is Cosmos and this DIR is for any testing or projects I am working on.
+# My name is Cosmos and this DIR is for testing, projects and saving any of my work that I may want to offer as testimony of my experience.